guillermo377/MindVault-Mobile/README.md

 4.  **Mapping:** Converts the resulting hash bytes into a human-readable string using a custom "Safe Character Set" to ensure strong entropy.

 ## 🧠 Advanced Security Arguments
-Mind Vault is built to defend against modern vulnerabilities:
+MindVault is built to defend against modern vulnerabilities:

 *   **2FA is Not Enough:** Two-Factor Authentication (2FA) via SMS can be compromised (SIM swapping).
 Your complex, unique password remains the crucial first line of defense.
 *   **Biometrics are Permanent:** You cannot change your fingerprint if it is compromised.
-Mind Vault allows you to change your Master Seed instantly if a breach is suspected, offering **revocable security**.
+MindVault allows you to change your Master Seed instantly if a breach is suspected, offering **revocable security**.

 ## 🔒 Security Architecture
 *   **Permissions:** The app requests minimal permissions.
 Note that the `INTERNET` permission is technically required by the underlying Android WebView component to render the UI, but **no data is ever sent** by the application logic.